Quite some interesting stuff already.

 Last, but not least, I’d like to know how FP’s initiative for a workers representation is perceived by other (small) producers.

 If any other company or project would move to raw materials from more sustainable sources, and/or more social responsibility because FP showed that there are some options for it, that would be quite an good.
-Go for it, @joe.
+Go for it, @anon90052001.